How long after I get COVID-19 will I test negative?

 In addition to government guidance, we may want to isolate ourselves if we are due to travel or are likely to be in contact with people who are high-risk, such as elderly people or people with compromised immune systems such as those with cancer.

 Positive doesn’t always mean contagious

 The time taken to test negative after contracting COVID-19 depends on the severity of the case, and also on the test itself.
 PCR tests that hunt out parts of viral genetic material (RNA in the case of SARS-CoV-2) in our bodies and amplify it so we can detect it are extremely sensitive and can even pick up the presence of a few viral fragments.
 Such fragments of viral RNA can sometimes remain in our bodies long after the infection is over and the virus has been cleared from our system.

 Lateral flow tests that look for viral proteins called antigens are less sensitive and may be less likely to give a positive result several days after first infection.
 If we test positive on a PCR test but negative on an antigen test, then it’s possible that we are not infectious and have just residual virus RNA.
 Indeed, like the US CDC, many governments regard negative antigen test results as sufficient proof that people are not infectious anymore.

 Have you read?

-Unfortunately, many people can test positive for COVID-19 for weeks or even months, but there is good news: people are not likely to be contagious for that long, even if they test positive, and therefore are unlikely to transmit the virus to others.
-However, if we test positive on a PCR as well as on a protein-based antigen test, then we might still be infectious.
-This is because having viral proteins for a long time means that the virus is replicating and producing more of its core material.
+Some people can test positive for COVID-19 for weeks or even months on PCR tests, but there is good news: people are not likely to be contagious for that long from a single infection, even if they test positive, and therefore are unlikely to transmit the virus to others.
+However, since people can be reinfected by SARS-CoV-2, the virus that causes COVID-19, it is possible that positive test results over a long period of time can reflect multiple infections.